Controlling Markovianity with Chiral Giant Atoms

-First, the exponential atomic decay at $\varphi_c=\pi/2$ can be explained as an interference effect.
+\textit{Mechanism.---} First, the exponential atomic decay at $\varphi_c=\pi/2$ can be explained as an interference effect, Fig.~\ref{mech}(a).
 The key observation is that the phases $\varphi_{1,2}$ and $\varphi_{\T{WG}}$ have to be considered with and without their signs, respectively.
-Indeed, $\varphi_{\T{WG}}$ is always positive regardless of the interference path, while $\varphi_{c}$ is positive (negative) sign when going from the atom (field) to the field (atom).
+Indeed, $\varphi_{\T{WG}}$ is always positive regardless of the interference path, while $\varphi_{c}$ is positive (negative) when going from the atom (field) to the field (atom).